Symmetries of trivial systems of ODEs of mixed order: Symmetry algebras via Tanaka prolongation

 This Lie algebra $\bar\g(\m)$ can be equipped with a natural decreasing filtration by setting:

 and extending it in the positive direction as follows:

-In particular, $\bar\g^{-\mu}(\m)=\bar \g^{-\mu}(\m)$ and $\bar\g^{0}(\m)$ is a subalgebra of all germs of infinitesimal symmetries that vanish at $e$.
+In particular, $\bar\g^{-\mu}(\m)=\bar \g(\m)$ and $\bar\g^{0}(\m)$ is a subalgebra of all germs of infinitesimal symmetries that vanish at $e$.

-Finally, we define $\g(\m)$ as a graded Lie algebra associated with the filtered Lie algebra $\bar\g(\m)$:
+Finally, we define $\g(\m)$ as the graded Lie algebra associated with the filtered Lie algebra $\bar\g(\m)$:

-The fundamental result of N.~Tanaka and K.~Yamaguchi says: \begin{thm}[\cite{tan1,yama}] The graded Lie algebra $\g(\m)$ coincides with a universal Tanaka prolongation of the graded nilpotent Lie algebra $\m$.
-If, moreover, $\g(\m)$ (or $\bar \g(\m)$) is finite-dimensional, then $\bar \g(\m)$ is isomorphic to $\g(\m)$ as filtered Lie algebras. \end{thm} We note that Tanaka and Yamaguchi prove this result only in the case when $\m$ is fundamental, i.e.~is generated by $\m_{-1}$.
-But his prove works only without modification in the case of arbitrary graded nilpotent Lie algebras assuming we define the Tanaka prolongation as above.
+The fundamental result of N.~Tanaka and K.~Yamaguchi says: \begin{thm}[\cite{tan1,yama}] The graded Lie algebra $\g(\m)$ coincides with the universal Tanaka prolongation of the graded nilpotent Lie algebra $\m$.
+If, moreover, $\g(\m)$ (or $\bar \g(\m)$) is finite-dimensional, then $\bar \g(\m)$ is isomorphic to $\g(\m)$ as filtered Lie algebras. \end{thm} We note that Tanaka and Yamaguchi proved this result only in the case when $\m$ is fundamental, i.e.~is generated by $\m_{-1}$.
+But their proof works only without modification in the case of arbitrary graded nilpotent Lie algebras assuming we define the Tanaka prolongation as above.

 This result can be generalized to the case when we additionally put extra linear restrictions at degree $0$.
 Note that $\g_0(\m)$ is exactly the Lie algebra $\Der_0(\m)$ of all degree preserving derivations of $\m$.
 Let $\g_0$ be an arbitrary subalgebra in $\Der_0(\m)$.
-Then we can define the universal prolongation of the pair $(\m,\g_0)$ as the largest graded Lie algebra $\g(\m,\g_0)$ satisfying the following conditions: \begin{enumerate} \item $\g_{i}(\m,\g_0) = \m_{i}$ for all $i<0$ and $\g_{0}(\m,\g_0) = \g_0$; \item for any $X\in \g_i(\m,\g_0)$, $i\ge 0$, the equality $[X,\g_{-}(\m)]=0$ implies $X=0$. \end{enumerate}
+Then we can define the \emph{universal prolongation of the pair $(\m,\g_0)$} as the largest graded Lie algebra $\g(\m,\g_0)$ satisfying the following conditions: \begin{enumerate} \item $\g_{i}(\m,\g_0) = \m_{i}$ for all $i<0$ and $\g_{0}(\m,\g_0) = \g_0$; \item for any $X\in \g_i(\m,\g_0)$, $i\ge 0$, the equality $[X,\g_{-}(\m)]=0$ implies $X=0$. \end{enumerate}